Modern Luxury

 688 San Jose Ave. at 29th Street| Website

-Family business Michell's Ice Cream has been around for more than 67 years.
+Family business Michell's Ice Cream has been around for more than 69 years.
 The shop started out with 19 flavors and was the first to launch mango ice cream in the Bay Area.
 The ice cream is made fresh every day with 40 flavors, including Thai tea, avocado and coconut pineapple.

 3692 18th St. | Website

 Bi-Rite Creamery is all about community as the business uses over 200 local producers, makers and growers for their creamery, market, catering and farm.
 The iconic spot's menu features a variety of options with seasonal flavors, sundaes, dairy-free flavors, soft serve, ice cream cakes, novelties and signature flavors like lavender honey, roasted banana and birthday cake.
-Sustainability is also a key component as the creamery partners with Guittard Chocolate Company, who locally and globally uses sustainable practices to source quality cocoa.
+Sustainability is also a key component as the creamery partners with Guittard Chocolate Company, who use locally and globally sustainable practices to source quality cocoa.

 Rethink Ice Cream is always a great choice as it is lower in carbs, calories and sugar than most other options.
 As dairy intolerance is so common these days, ReThink uses lactose-free A2/A2 dairy for the milk source.
 What also makes the ice cream guilt-free is that it's safer for diabetics and pre-diabetics to consume because it is low in sugar and low-glycemic.
-The company sells pints with 10 flavors on offer including lemon poppy seed and chocolate almond butter.
+The company sells pints with 10 flavors on offer including lemon poppy seed and cardamom pistachio.
 Find ReThink Ice Cream in over 50 stores in the Bay Area and mainly in Lucky California stores.

-Photography by: Jean Balzan/Pexels
+Photography by: ISTOCK